 The crypto market has always been available to everyone, but access has not always translated into actual investment.
 DeFi 2.0 could change this story.

 The fundamental difference between DeFi 2.0 and DeFi, despite its new moniker, is a modification in the architecture of liquidity mining.
-The difference means that the goal is to make investors stay longer on the platform, ensuring that the project has the necessary funds to continue trading even after the end of the initial fundraising (which pays a higher premium).
+The difference means that the goal is to make investors stay longer on the platform, ensuring that the project has the necessary funds to continue trading even after the initial fundraising (which pays a higher premium).

 DeFi is not enough for traditional investors